-How long have you been a member at the Box?
+How long have you been members at the Box?
 Why did you start coming?
 Did one of you join before the other and rope them in?

 What do you like most about working out at the Box?